man-pages(7) - phpMan

 user-space API provided by the Linux kernel and the GNU C library.
 The

-project thus provides most of the pages in Section 2, as well as many
+project thus provides most of the pages in Section 2, many of the pages

-of the pages that appear in Sections 3, 4, 5, and 7 of the man pages on
+that appear in Sections 3, 4, and 7, and a few of the pages that appear

 Sections of the manual pages